Our Methodology

 Registered business name, ABN where available, office locations, and contact information sourced from public business records and StrataHub registrations.

-Tribunal Data
+Tribunal Data & Adverse Findings

-How we match cases to managers: NCAT decisions frequently reference strata plan (SP) numbers.
+How we match cases to managers: Tribunal decisions frequently reference strata plan (SP) numbers.
 We extract these SP numbers from the decision text and match them against our StrataHub dataset to identify which managing agent was responsible for that scheme at the time the application was filed.
 Where a case names the managing agent directly (for example, in agent conduct complaints), we use that direct reference instead.

 ℹ️ Important context about tribunal data

-Matching limitations: Not all NCAT decisions contain SP numbers, and not all SP numbers can be matched to a current managing agent (some schemes have changed managers since the case was heard, or the scheme may be self-managed).
+Matching limitations: Not all tribunal decisions contain SP numbers, and not all SP numbers can be matched to a current managing agent (some schemes have changed managers since the case was heard, or the scheme may be self-managed).
 Our tribunal matching is therefore a lower-bound estimate: the true number of cases involving a manager’s schemes may be higher than what we report.
 We are continually improving our matching algorithms and expanding our coverage of historical decisions.

 Limitations & Caveats